 New online college course

-In March 2020, UC Santa Cruz - Silicon Valley Extension is offering a 3-unit online course titled “Assistive Technology for Learning Differences”.
+UC Santa Cruz - Silicon Valley Extension now offers a 3-unit online course titled “Assistive Technology for Learning Differences”.
 It’s part of UCSC Extension's Educational Therapy Certificate Program.
 You do not need to apply for admission to take UCSC Extension courses, and because it's online, you don't need to live in Silicon Valley.

 For the full course description and registration webpage, see: